 To work in care is to make a positive difference to someone’s life when they are faced with physical, practical, social, emotional or intellectual challenges.
 Adult Care Workers need to have the right values and behaviours, developing skills to provide high-quality compassionate care and support.

 On completion of this 13-month Standard, apprentices will demonstrate a range of excellent skills such as helping adults with care and support needs to live as independently and as safely as possible, enabling them to have control and choice in their lives which is at the heart of person-centred care.
-The Apprenticeship Standards ‘knowledge, skills and behaviours’ are developed over the course of the programme via scheduled learning interventions with employer mentors and our Assessor.
-Learning activities and coaching sessions are aligned to support you to learn, practice and prepare for End-Point Assessment
+The apprenticeship standards ‘knowledge, skills and behaviours’ are developed over the course of the programme via scheduled learning interventions with employer mentors and UKG Lifeskills assessors.
+Learning activities and coaching sessions are aligned to support you to learn, practice and prepare for End-Point Assessment.

 What is covered

 - The job you need to do, your main tasks and responsibilities

 - The importance of having the right values and behaviours and treating people with respect and dignity